F-LAB-Systems/Object-Detection-Avoidance-PIXHAWK/README.md

 Currently the code supports only the PITCH movement(FRONT - BACK) and can be added with ROLL (LEFT - RIGHT) movement aswell.

-# NOTE
-Please download the Mavlink library provided in my repository and change the path to the mavlink.h as per your systems path to Arduino's library

 PITCH CALCULATION

 ----EXAMPLE 1.1----